 About Mary Lee’s first book, The Widow or Widower Next Door:

 Rev. Roland H. Johnson III, retired Baptist minister with a B.A. in Religion & Theology, an M.A. in Sociology from Texas A&M and professor of courses in marriage and family had this to say

-“Mary Lee Robinson has given the world and excellent resource to view the experience and consequences of the loss of a spouse.
+“Mary Lee Robinson has given the world an excellent resource to view the experience and consequences of the loss of a spouse.
 She unabashedly tackles a social stigma, grief, in our disconnected postmodern society.
 The personal revelations of the widows and widowers open more avenues of thought than many academic works on the subject of death and dying.
 In my decades of ministry and teaching college sociology, I did not have a text that could convey with clarity the personal process of grief.
 This book accomplishes that task.
-Easy to read, yet thought-provoking, this book is a ‘must-read’ for clergy, counselors, academicians, doctors, nurses and anyone who loves another in marriage, family and life.”
+Easy to read, yet thought-provoking, this book is a ‘must-read’ for clergy, counselors, academicians, doctors, nurses and anyone who loves another in marriage, family, and life.”

 Where to buy Grief Diaries and Mary Lee’s books:

 - Right here in Mary Lee’s store on this website Click Here

 - Barnes & Noble Online (in-store by request)

 - Encore Florists & Gifts, Conway, SC – Click Here

 - Spiritquest, Ocean Isle, NC. – Click Here